Now that you know what you can afford.

 Apply online and receive your pre-approval letter the same day!
 100% free!
 Pre-approvals increase your buying power tenfold.

 This is the combined annual gross income for you and your co-borrower.
 Include all income before taxes, including base salary, commissions, bonuses, overtime, tips, rental income, investment income, alimony, child support, etc.

 This is the amount of money you will put towards a down payment on the house.
 Make sure you still have cash left over after the down payment to cover unexpected repairs or financial emergencies.

 Include all of you and your co-borrower's monthly debts, including: minimum monthly required credit card payments, car payments, student loans, alimony/child support payments, any house payments (rent or mortgage) other than the new mortgage you are seeking, rental property maintenance, and other personal loans with periodic payments.

 Do NOT include: credit card balances you pay off in full each month, existing house payments (rent or mortgage) that will become obsolete as a result of the new mortgage you are seeking, or the new mortgage you are seeking.

 Your DTI is expressed as a percentage and is your total "minimum" monthly debt divided by your gross monthly income.
-The conventional limit for DTI is 45% of your monthly income.
-A DTI of 20% or below is considered excellent.
+The conventional limit for DTI is 50% of your gross monthly income.
+Some programs have limits of 43% & 45%.